 The City of Courtenay's Cross Connection Control Program is aimed to reduce risks and the likelihood of contamination by eliminating or controlling unprotected cross connections within the potable water system.
-The program will be implemented in stages; initially the program will be focused on City-owned assets, buildings and facilities and will then be expanded to include Industrial, Commercial, Institutional and Agricultural (ICIA) customers.
+The program will be implemented in stages; initially the program will be focused on City-owned assets, buildings and facilities and will then be expanded to include Industrial, Commerical, Institutional and Agricultural (ICIA) customers.
 See Table 1 for the five year implementation plan.
+In 2020, all existing cross connection control devices in City owned buildings were tested; any deficiencies were repaired.